ElenaWilliams/Projects/Statistics/README.md

 # 1. Introduction

-In the presented statistical report, I am going to analyze a dataset from a recent study published in Nature (Niculescu & et al, 2019) where scientists endeavored to identify objective blood biomarkers for pain, a subjective sensation with a biological basis.
+In the presented report, I am going to analyze a dataset from a recent study published in Nature (Niculescu & et al, 2019) where scientists endeavored to identify objective blood biomarkers for pain, a subjective sensation with a biological basis.
 The sample of interest were psychiatric patients, a high risk group for co-morbid pain disorders and increased perception of pain.
 The data on demographic characterists was published along with the paper and will be examined in the following report.

 In the dataset there are 794 observations (patients) and 6 characteristics: